Land Rover Adaptive Cruise Control Info

 Deactivating Adaptive Cruise Control

 Adaptive Cruise Control automatically deactivates in certain scenarios, but will still retain the memory of its most recent settings.
-Below are reasons the system would deactivate while you are driving the Glen Cove roads:
+Below are reasons the system would deactivate while you are driving the Garden City roads:

 - The CAN button on the steering wheel is pressed